The AMRC leads and participates in numerous pan-European collaborative research projects.

 - Affix – Aligning, holding and fixing flexible and difficult to handle components.
 We investigated a range of automated assembly systems based on the real-life problems of industrial partners.
 Read a case study or see the project video on YouTube.

-The AMRC is also a partner in other ongoing European collaborative projects including:
+The AMRC is also a partner in other ongoing and completed European collaborative projects including:

 - Eneplan – Energy efficient process planning system.
 We are developing intelligent systems to make sure that machining processes are energy efficient and environmentally friendly.
 Read a case study.